ecarracedo/python/webscraping/Web Scraping - RNAV/README_EN.md

 ## 📋 Changelog

 ### [1.4.0] - 2025-04-16
 #### Added
-- Association of invalid email addresses with the corresponding agency name during scraping
+- Association of invalid emails with the agency name during scraping
-- Option to manually correct invalid emails, clearly identifying which agency each one belongs to
+- Option to manually correct invalid emails, clearly identifying which agency they belong to
-- Improved validation of manually entered email addresses
+- Improved validation of manually entered emails
 - Automatic update of the CSV file with corrections
-- Enhanced display format for invalid emails (more readable and professional)
+- Improved output format for displaying invalid emails (more readable and professional)

 #### Fixed
-- Issue where the agency name was not correctly stored when an invalid email was detected
+- Issue where the agency name was not correctly saved when an invalid email was detected

 ### [1.3.0] - 2024-03-21
 #### Added
-- Email normalization improvements:
+- Improvements in email normalization:
   - Detection and correction of missing @ in common domains
   - Detection and correction of missing .com in common domains
   - Replacement of common symbols used instead of @